CapsHil/poc-jetty-redis/README.md

 ### app-web

 #### webapps
 A dummy Java web session demo.
 Useless except for the demo.

 #### ext
 Jar files to be copied in the jetty lib/ext folder to achieve Redis session management.

 ### app
 This is the Java code required to store Jetty sessions inside Redis.
 Should be built and copied to Jetty server.
 As shown this code is very simple and does not involve much dependencies.

+## Testing

+Deploying to production ready servers is far more simple:
+- compile with maven (mvn clean package) inside the app folder
+- grab the generated jar and copy into your Jetty lib/ext folder
+- copy the required jars into this folder too

+Have fun with sessions stored on Redis.
+As usual the redis-cli tools should be useful to show sessionss tored inside your Redis server.